 The Valley runs parallel to the sea and is topped by rocks that look like they’ve been dropped there by giants.

 The geology is quite amazing and the views speak for themselves.
+It really is one of the most stunning natural attractions in Devon.
 But how did this natural wonder happen?

 The Visit Lynton and Lynmouth website says: “A dry river valley, it is believed to owe its existence to a former extension of the East Lyn River which now meets the sea at Lynmouth.”